betheden/hebrew-grammar/content/definiteness.rst

   and-they-are **like-the-righteous like-the-wicked**
   "so that **the righteous** should be treated **the same as the
      wicked**"

-   The definite article is incorporated in the prepositions כַ and כָּ (like).

-.. csv-table:: Example: JOS 8:19

-  וְהָאֹורֵ֡ב קָם֩ מְהֵרָ֨ה מִמְּקֹומֹ֤ו
-  **weha'owrev** qam meherah mimmeqowmow **And-the-people-laying-in-ambush** stood quickly from-their-place **The soldiers hiding in ambush** quickly rushed out of their place

-   The word "people laying in ambush" is a :ref:`participle_active`
-   (see below).

 Sometimes the definite article is used in this way when a person directly addresses another person.